 You can opt to purchase an organic tomato fertilizer, or you can make your own.

-I’m a big fan of Doctor Earth Organic Tomato, Vegetable & Herb fertilizer.
-Made of a blend of fish bone meal, feather meal, potassium sulfate, humic acid, and seaweed extract, it provides a slow-release 5-7-3 NPK.
+I also occasionally use Doctor Earth Organic Tomato, Vegetable & Herb fertilizer.
+Made of a blend of fish bone meal, feather meal, potassium sulfate, humic acid, and seaweed extract, it provides a slow-release fertilizer with a 5-7-3 NPK.
 Slightly higher in phosphorous to promote flowering (and subsequent fruiting), it also is a good source of nitrogen.

 Homemade Tomato Fertilizer

-There’s been a few different variations that I’ve used over the years to fertilize my tomatoes, but it usually depends on what’s available to you.
+There’s been a few different variations that I’ve used over the years to fertilize tomato plants, but it usually depends on what’s available to you.

 If you have chickens, chicken manure is phenomenal for tomatoes, but be sure to compost it down first.
 Pet rabbits and hamsters are also great suppliers of rich manure for tomato-growing, especially as they tend to have a lot of alfalfa in their diets.

 A good tomato fertilizer blend utilizes a base of high-quality compost.
 I use a compost that I’ve made myself from my yard waste and food scraps.
 If you don’t have homemade compost, you can do a blend of composted animal manure and either peat moss or coconut coir thoroughly blended together.
 This creates a “fake” compost which should work just fine as a starter.